 If the "UEUnreachable" feature is supported and the "UE_REACH_STATUS_CH" PCRT is provisioned, when the AMF informs the SMF that the reachability status of the UE has changed (see 3GPP TS 29.518 [36]), the NF service consumer shall include the "UE_REACH_STATUS_CH" PCRT within the "repPolicyCtrlReqTriggers" attribute and the UE reachability status information within the "ueReachStatus" attribute.
 When the received "ueReachStatus" is set to "UNREACHABLE", the SMF may also include the "retryAfter" attribute as received from the AMF.
 The PCF should not attempt the installation, re-installation or modification of PCC rules until the timer indicated in the "retryAfter" attribute expires or the "UE_REACH_STATUS_CH" PCRT is received together with the "ueReachStatus" attribute set to "REACHABLE".

 If the "QoSMonCapRepo" feature is supported and the "QOS_MON_CAP_REPO" is provisioned, when the NF service consumer detects that the network capability to perform QoS Monitoring is not supported or is supported again, the NF service consumer shall inform the PCF by including the "qosMonCapRepos" attribute and the "QOS_MON_CAP_REPO" value within "repPolicyCtrlReqTriggers" attribute as described in clause 4.2.4.24.

+If the "Non3gppDevice" feature is supported and the NF service consumer has received non-3gpp device information from the UE, the NF service consumer shall include "N3G_DEV_INFO" within the "repPolicyCtrlReqTriggers" attribute and the non-3gpp device information within the "n3gDevInfos" attribute.

 *** Next Change ***